 The number of seats available in our lectures will never correspond perfectly with the number of seats available in our labs because they work differently.
 Lecture seats are based on the classroom we are assigned to by the campus; we open enrollment to the room capacity set by the fire marshal right from the start so that all available seating can be filled.
 Lab seats, on the other hand, are based on the number of people we can accommodate in the lab and the total number of sections we can offer based on our instructional budget for the course in a given term.
 No lecture room on campus has a number of seats that would correspond to the total enrollment of the lab sections we can offer.
 Further, not every student taking our PHYS labs also needs the lectures (e.g. students with AP credit for PHYS 1A-B lectures only take 1AL-BL labs; students who initially enroll in both PHYS 1A and 1AL but later drop 1A will take 1A, alone, in a future term; etc.).

-Each course has its own pre-reqs, as shown below.
+Each individual course has its own prereqs based on what is needed/used in that particular course, as shown below.

 PHYS LECTURE PHYS LAB MATH LECTURE